gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 6. Draw 1 card from the GSO pile, place the 'C' satellite token at this location
 7. Shuffle LEO, HEO, & GSO piles together, excluding debris fragmentation cards and debris cards drawn so far
 8. Draw 1 card, place the 'D' satellite token at this location
-9. Draw 3 cards, place 3 debris cubes at these locations
+9. Draw 3 cards, place 3 Debris at these locations
-10. Draw 3 cards, place 2 debris cubes at these locations
+10. Draw 3 cards, place 2 Debris at these locations
-11. Draw 3 cards, place 1 debris cubes at these locations
+11. Draw 3 cards, place 1 Debris at these locations
 12. Each player, place your pawn on a satellite or an empty space adjacent to a satellite
 13. Shuffle all debris cards and debris fragmentation cards together into a single Debris deck
 14. Place the Collision Token on the GSO game board on the indicated starting space.
 15. Place the Debris deck face down near the game board
-16. Place the remaining Debris cubes near the game board, this is the supply
+16. Place the remaining Debris near the game board, this is the supply

 ## Choose Satellites
 ![](../attachments/set_up3.jpg)